Vinyl Explained.

 How Long does Vinyl Last?

-All depends on the vinyl used (ie. a pressure sensitive cast vs a heat transferred calendered), the substrate it's bonded to (i.e. high energy flat horizontal glossy metal vs a rough vertical drywall), and the level of wear and tear it’s susceptible to (high traffic outdoors, vs indoors).
+The lifespan of vinyl depends on various factors, such as the type of vinyl used (e.g., pressure-sensitive cast vs. heat-transferred calendered), the substrate it’s bonded to (e.g., high-energy flat horizontal glossy metal vs. rough vertical drywall), and the level of wear and tear (e.g., high-traffic outdoor areas vs. low-traffic indoor environments).

 In General.